corda/corda-docs-portal/content/en/platform/corda/4.10/enterprise/operations/deployment/hsm-deployment.md

 password: "my-password"
 ```

-In addition to the configuration, the Securosys’ Primus X JCA provider (version 1.8.2) needs to be placed in the node’s `drivers` folder.
+In addition to the configuration, the Securosys’ Primus X JCA provider (version 1.8.2 or newer) needs to be placed in the node’s `drivers` folder.

 ## nCipher nShield